Sarmad426/Generative-AI/0-AI-ML-Basics/1-ML/Readme.md

 ## Reinforcement Learning

 In Reinforcement Learning a model learns by the feedback of reward and punishment much like humans do.

+Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with an environment.
+The agent receives feedback in the form of rewards or punishments based on its actions, and its goal is to maximize the cumulative reward over time.

+**Example:**
+An example of reinforcement learning is training a computer program to play a game, such as chess.
+The program acts as the agent, making moves on the chessboard and receiving rewards based on the outcome of the game (win, lose, or draw).
+By learning from these rewards, the program can improve its strategy over time and become better at playing chess.